Hindsight is a magical thing, isn’t it?

-Things like: we’d lose our attachment, or he’d cry all day and his carers wouldn’t know how to care for him the way I could.
-The idea of not being around to cuddle him would send me to tears as soon as I walked out of the daycare gate.
+I was sure we’d lose our attachment, or he’d cry all day and his carers wouldn’t know how to care for him the way I could.
+The idea of not being around to cuddle him would send me to tears as soon as I walked out of the daycare gate (even though he was not bothered at all).

 Fast forward six years and that little baby has just started big school.
 His little brother, who also started daycare at 10 months old, has been left holding the fort without him.

 And you know what?
 They are both absolutely fine.
 More than fine, actually.

 The daycare years have taught me some valuable parenting lessons, most of which I wish I’d known before we got started.
 Shame life doesn’t work that way, huh?

 Here are 9 things that would have been great to know before we started daycare